OpenSim2Real/hardware_repository/docs/build_instructions_leg.rst

 ODRI has the following instructions to prepare the motors:
 * `Motor Preparation <https://github.com/open-dynamic-robot-initiative/open_robot_actuator_hardware/blob/master/mechanics/actuator_module_v1/details/details_motor_preparation.md#details-motor-preparation>`

 The instructions here are quite straightforward.
-However, the gold pins at the end should be substituted with these connectors:

-TODO: image of what we got

 Do not forget that the motor shaft is connected to the motor rotor by 2 threaded inserts.
 Make sure that those are removed before attempting to separate the motor shaft from the motor rotor,